memgraph/docs/products/memgraph/upcoming/tutorials/football-transfers.md

 You should note that any modifications of the database state will persist only during this run of Memgraph.

-Now that we have loaded snapshot in Memgraph, we are ready to get some interesting information out of it.

 ### Example Queries using OpenCypher

 In the queries below, we are using [OpenCypher](https://www.opencypher.org) to query Memgraph via the console.

+Now when we have a dataset of football transfers from season 1992/1993 to season 2019/2020 loaded in Memgraph, we are ready to gain some information out of it.

 1) Let's say you want to find 20 most expensive transfers.